valkey-io/valkey-doc/docs/interact/transactions.md

 sensible way to provide the error to the user.

 It's important to note that
-**even when a command fails, all the other commands in the queue are processed** – Redis will _not_ stop the processing of commands.
+**even when a command fails, all the other commands in the queue are processed** – Valkey will _not_ stop the processing of commands.

 Another example, again using the wire protocol with `telnet`, shows how